 An energetic marathon supporter in New York City chance to catch up with US based family, it was the perfect time to be a visitor in what I believe to be the world's greatest city, even if there was that nagging 42 kilometres to navigate, now less than a week away.
 I tried my hardest to remain focused on the task amongst the hoopla but when the opportunity arose to attend a Friday night Waldorf Astoria gala dinner recognising Bette Midler's New York Restoration Project, how could Catriona and I say no?
+Fellini Hulaweeni was the theme achieved this run on our own.
+We may have had the commitment but we needed their belief.

-Fellini Hulaweeni was the theme as NY threw itself at what was - even by NY standards - a party to end all parties.
+Each member of this year's Team CatWalk has their own story, told here with words and fleshed out with photos.
+As an overview, it's a privilege to outline a few of the highlights of what it meant to take part in a truly remarkable event.
+And of course, this year it as NY threw itself at what was - even by NY standards - a party to end all parties.
 With riotous costuming and a fashion competition judged by Tim Gunn and Michael Kors (Project Runway), dressed for the occasion and spoilt rotten, your Kiwi country mice were living a dream.
 A Fellini fuelled Bacchanalian dream which seemed a million miles from Masterton.